-- Calling on the Zambian authorities to immediately and unconditionally release Pilato and guarantee his safety, personal security and wellbeing ensure that he is protected from abuse by ruling party members; - Urging them to drop all charges against Pilato and five other activists and ensure that human rights activists are not unlawfully detained, arrested or threatened in the legitimate exercises of their work; - Urging them to end misuse of the criminal justice system to persecute human rights activists and Perceived opponents of the ruling party Patriotic Front.
+- Calling on the authorities to guarantee Pilato's safety, personal security and wellbeing and ensure that he is protected from threats by ruling party members; - Urging them to drop all charges against Pilato and the five other activists and ensure that human rights activists are not unlawfully detained, arrested or threatened in the legitimate exercise of their work; - Urging them to end misuse of the criminal justice system to persecute human rights activists and perceived opponents of the ruling party, Patriotic Front.

-Contact these two officials by 27 June, 2018:
+Contact these two officials by 19 July, 2018:

 Director of Public Prosecutions

 Ms. F.L Shawa-Siyunyi S.C

 Ministry of Justice

 Plot BLX 29B

 Independence Avenue

 Lusaka, Zambia

-Email: ca@npa.gov.zm
+Email: ca@npa.qov.zm

 Salutation: Dear DPP

-Ambassador Dr. Ngosa Simbyakula, Embassy of the Republic of Zambia 2200 R Street NW, Washington DC 20008

-Phone: (202) 265-0757

-Fax: (202) 332-0826
+Ambassador Dr. Ngosa Simbyakula, Embassy of the Republic of Zambia 2200 R Street NW, Washington DC 20008 Phone: (202) 265-0757 Fax: (202) 332-0826

-Contact Form: goo.gl/p4Qush

-Salutation: Dear Ambassador